dbmi-bgm/granite/docs/callers.md

                             bgzip and tabix indexed RCK)
       -t TRIOFILES, --triofiles TRIOFILES
                             TSV index file containing SampleID<TAB>Path/to/file
-                            for family files, the PROBAND must be listed as LAST (BAM or bgzip and tabix indexed RCK) --ppthr PPTHR         threshold to filter by posterior probabilty for de novo calls (>=) [0]
+                            for family files, the PROBAND must be listed as FIRST (BAM or bgzip and tabix indexed RCK) --ppthr PPTHR         threshold to filter by posterior probabilty for de novo calls (>=) [0]